 Select Disable to prevent memory gap remapping above 64 GB.
 Enable is the default setting.
 Memory gap remapping above 64 GB occurs when 64 GB of system memory is installed.
 The memory gap created for use by I/O devices is reclaimed above 64 GB.

 - CPU Options

-Select this choice to enable or disable the Hyper-Threading Technology and to select the clustering technology settings.
+Select this choice to enable or disable the Hyper-Threading Technology.